Finder Window Views

 Next Guide. »

 Finder Windows give you flexibility in how they present items to you.
-For example, you can view items by Icon, List, or by Column.
+For example, you can view items by Icon, List, Column, or in Cover Flow (a new view that debuted with Mac OS X Leopard).

-The easiest way to alter or switch between views would be by clicking on the View buttons in the Finder Toolbar.
+One of the easiest ways to alter or switch between views would be by clicking on the View buttons in the Finder Toolbar.
 You could also use the Finder Menu Bar or keyboard shortcuts to change the view of an active Finder window:

 1. Click View in the Finder Menu Bar